pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/troubleshooting-guide.md

 In order to run a Pulumi command, the following are required:

 * A [Pulumi access token]({{< relref "/docs/intro/console/accounts-and-organizations/accounts#access-tokens" >}}) for the account you wish to use.
-Create one [here](https://app.pulumi.com/account/tokens) by logging in with the appropriate account.
+[Create a token](https://app.pulumi.com/account/tokens) by logging in with the appropriate account.
 * A stack that you would like to update the automated pipeline.
 * Pulumi CLI available in the system `PATH`.
 * Build tools (more on this below) based on the runtime of your Pulumi app.